DFEAGILEDEVOPS/MTC/admin/README.md

 * SQL_PORT - the port to connect on, defaults to 1433
 * SQL_TIMEOUT - the time in milliseconds before an operation times out
 * SQL_AZURE_SCALE - the azure specific scale setting for the database.
 Such as S1, S2, S3 etc.  When this is left blank, migrations are assumed to be running in a docker instance of SQL Server
+* SQL_TRUST_SERVER_CERTIFICATE - if true tedious will verify the server SSL cert.
+Defaults to false.
+See the [docs](https://tediousjs.github.io/tedious/api-connection.html)
+* SQL_ENABLE_ARITH_ABORT - defaults to true.
+See the [docs](https://tediousjs.github.io/tedious/api-connection.html)
+* SQL_ENCRYPT - use encryption to connect to the DB.
+Defaults to true.

 `config.js` contains defaults for a local sql server instance with matching credentials for the docker compose instance.